 Are you guilty of forecasting?
 Could forecasting be the source of uncertainty or ill-informed decisions?

-One of Todd’s first observations was that Terra hadn’t fully committed to one system, and therefore, there was no one singular budget she could trust.
+One of the coach’s first observations was that Terra hadn’t fully committed to one system, and therefore, there was no one singular budget she could trust.
 Furthermore, she didn’t really trust herself, so there was a lot of shuffling money among different accounts, lots of transferring and this, that, and the other.

 It was complicated, and confusing, and time intensive, and she still didn’t know what she could afford, so what was the point?
 The complexity made it all too easy to get behind or give up.
 (Terra had done both at one point or another.)

 Budgeting—and your finances in general—are all about the long game.
 You have to commit—fully commit—to a system that works for you and then keep it as simple as possible.
 You don’t need lots of cards or accounts.
 Many successful, long-term YNABers just have one big, fat, happy checking account.
 Trust your budget, keep it simple, and you will be successful because you’ll stick with it.
 (And then be more successful!)